kkondaurov/codex-usage-proxy/README.md

-# Codex Usage Proxy
+# Codex Usage Tracker

 When using `codex-cli` with an OpenAI API key, there's no access to usage/spend data.

-`codex-usage-proxy` is built to monitor `codex-cli` spend in real time in terminal UI.
+`codex-usage-tracker` monitors Codex usage in real time by reading the JSONL session logs that Codex writes under `~/.codex/sessions`.

-Under the hood, it's a local HTTP proxy that forwards every request upstream while recording metered usage in SQLite.
+Under the hood, it tails session files as they are updated and aggregates token usage + costs in SQLite for a live terminal UI.

 :warning: **HIGHLY EXPERIMENTAL!
 NO GUARANTEES OF ACCURACY OR STABILITY!
 USE AT YOUR OWN RISK!**